yackx/ipgo/content/complex-data-types/maps.md

 var fruits map[string]int
 ```

 This map is not initialized.
 It will behave like an empty map if you attempt to read from it, but any attempt to modify it will cause a runtime panic.
-Instead, you can declare the same map and initialize it with the built-in `make`.
+Instead, we can declare the same map and initialize it with the built-in `make`.

 ```go
 fruits = make(map[string]int)